Syphilis Infection

 - They look like tiny ulcers and can occur anywhere on the genitals or mouth.

-During the Secondary stage, a red rash typically develops on the soles of the feet or palms of the hands.
+During the secondary stage, a red rash typically develops on the soles of the feet or palms of the hands.
 Other rashes can occur elsewhere on the body.
 They usually look different than the rashes occurring on the hands or feet.
 The secondary stage occurs between 6 to 36 weeks after exposure and can last 1 to 3 months.

 Other symptoms that may develop include: